Life at St Catharine's

-We believe the best way for students to be happy and successful at St Catharine's is for them to enter into the community of the College and enjoy it to the full.
-You can find more information about accommodation and facilities on their dedicated pages; below, you'll find some thoughts on a good work-play balance at Catz.
+We believe the best way for students to be happy and successful at St Catharine's ('Catz') is for them to enter into the community of the College and enjoy it to the full.
+You can find more information about accommodation and facilities on their dedicated pages; below, you'll find some thoughts on achieving a good work-life balance at Catz.

-Here at St Catharine's, we are dedicated to helping our students achieve as highly as possible.
+Here at St Catharine's we are dedicated to helping our students achieve as highly as possible.
 We invest actively in an infrastructure of teachers, academic mentors, pastoral support and academic facilities which we believe are the best in the world.
-If you come to Catz, you will find out why the College and the University are so highly respected around the world.
+If you come to Catz, you will find out why the College and the University are so highly respected.

-The academic opportunities available at Cambridge are endless, whether it is joining the University Astronomy Society, taking a (Catz-subsidised) course at the Language Centre, or participating in one of our exchange opportunities - Catz students are eligible to apply for academic exchange programmes in Pasadena, Heidelberg, Kyoto and Boston, for example.
+The academic opportunities available at Cambridge are endless, whether it is joining the University Astronomy Society, taking a (Catz-subsidised) course at the Language Centre, or participating in one of our exchange opportunities - Catz students are eligible to apply for academic exchange programmes at Caltech, Heidelberg, Kyoto and MIT, for example.

 There is also a great deal of support avialable when our students start to think about life after St Catharine's - all are eligible for life-long support from the University's excellent careers service, and the College's alumni also run our own advice and mentoring network.

 It's also important for students to have a life outside of their work.
 To fully appreciate Catz, we encourage students to develop a sensible ‘work-life’ balance and take advantage of the enormous range of extracurricular activities on offer.